 This course will study the fundamental principles of Mendelian, molecular and population genetics.
 There will be supplementary laboratory demonstrations covering both historical and modern investigational techniques in general genetics.

 Credit 1 - 3

-Business Administration
+Business

-Mr. Yoho, Chair; Mr. Barr, Dr. Burton, Dr. Dickey, Mr. Hinds, Mr. Stackpole
+Dr. Yoho, Chair of the Business Department Mr. Barr, Dr. Burton, Dr. Dickey, Mr. Hinds, Mr. Stackpole